Contents

 Examples of common ineligible costs are:

-- Cost incurred prior to an offer of funding from BFI
+- costs incurred prior to an offer of funding from BFI

-This list is not exhaustive and we may inform you that other types of activity within your application cannot be supported by a BFI award, or request that you amend specific lines and allocations.
+This list is not exhaustive, and we may tell you that other types of activity within your application cannot be supported by a BFI award or ask that you amend specific activities and associated budget allocations.

 Partnership funding